 With drivers from all corners of the world, where traffic laws can vary a great deal, and an increasing amount of new road construction occurring across the island, drivers in Cayman should be alert and exercise care when getting around.
 The following ‘rules of the road’ should be observed to ensure the safety of all persons sharing the road.

-As a means of controlling traffic flow, roundabouts have proven very popular and there are now over two dozen located around Grand Cayman!
+As a means of controlling traffic flow, roundabouts have proven very popular and there are now over two dozen in Grand Cayman, including a couple of three-lane roundabouts.
 If you are unfamiliar with roundabouts and want to avoid an accident, then please take note of the following rules.

 Upon approaching or entering a roundabout, it is important to give your full attention.
 Be aware of the traffic around you and don’t just rely on your mirrors – you must account for your blind spots!
 Here are a few key rules to remember: